Kirilovep/MovieApp/README.md

  [Use API](https://developers.themoviedb.org/3/getting-started/introduction))
 ## Features:
   - List of Top Rated, Upcoming, Now Playing movies.
-  - Search.
+  - Search movies and people.
-  - Save your favorite movies to bookmarks
+  - Save your favorite movies and actors to bookmarks
   - Detailed screen of the movie with overview, videos, cast and crew.
   - Detailed screen of the person with overview, images, credits.